Do you remember the last time you cleaned your pool filter? If not, it may be time to start cleaning it more often.

-That being said, it is recommended to replace your pool filters once every 3 to 5 years.
+That being said, replacing your pool filters once every 3 to 5 years is recommended.

-The filters endure a high amount of wear and tear during this time and will not work optimally.
+The filters endure high wear and tear during this time and will not work optimally.

 What Does It Mean To Record A High PSI?

 PSI refers to pound-force per square inch.
-In other words, the higher the measurement of PSI, the lower volume of water the pump can move out.
+In other words, the higher the PSI measurement, the lower the pump volume of water can move out.
 This is also because a higher PSI means that the pump has to work much harder to push out the same volume of water.

 Moreover, this also explains why your pressure gauge reads a higher number after being used for a while.
 With continual use, debris, trapped dirt, oils, grime, bugs, leaves and other contaminants clog the filters, making them work harder to pump water.